drminix/leetcode_python3/README.md

 # leetcode_python3
-Commented solutions for leetcode in Python3
+This repository contains solutions for the following leetcode problems in Python3:

+1. Two sum